K-P-creator/lightWeightECS/README.md

 ### Two-Player Pong Game
 Found in the "pong" folder, using the same ECS backend.

+### MultiThreaded Test Demo
+I have added threading to the physics.
+It seems to allow me to render ~2x as many objects while maintatining a steady 120fps.
+On my machine I can render ~800 objects with velocities and hitboxes

 ## Build Instructions (Linux):

 Make sure SFML is installed before compiling.